sanchitmonga22/AllInVault/architecture.md

 ## System Overview

-AllInVault is a podcast analysis platform designed to retrieve, process, and transcribe podcast episodes.
-The system is modular and follows SOLID principles to ensure maintainability, scalability, and extensibility.
+AllInVault is a comprehensive podcast analysis platform designed to download, process, transcribe, and analyze podcast episodes.
+The system follows a modular, service-oriented architecture that adheres to SOLID principles for maintainability and extensibility.

 ## Core Components